-Memory cards provide electronic storage space for your digital media such as photos and videos.
-If you own a digital camera, camcorder, drone, or mobile device, you are likely using a memory card.
-The best way to find out which memory card you need is in the operating instructions or on the manufacturer's website.
+Memory cards provide electronic storage space for digital media such as photos and videos.
+If you own a digital camera, camcorder, drone, or mobile device, chances are you use a memory card.
+Which memory card you need can best be found in the operating instructions or on the manufacturer's website.
 However, we have also created the following guide to explain the differences between SD memory cards.

 Memory card types